-Using the IRS, Publication 15, the following consists of questions that help identify whether it is an employee or independent contractor: Yes/No
+Using the IRS, Publication 15, the following consists of questions that help identify whether it is an employee or independent contractor:

-Does the contractor provide their own liability insurance?
+105/100 Does the contractor provide their own liability insurance?
 No = Employee Does the contractor provide their own workers' compensation?
 No = Employee Does the contractor have a separate tax identification number?
 No = Employee Does the contractor provide a W-9 with tax information?
 No = Employee Does the contractor have control over the job?
-When and where to do the work What tools or equipment to use What workers to hire or assist with the work Where to purchase the supplies and services What work must be performed by a specified individual What work must be performed by a specified individual What order or sequence to follow No = Employee Does the district already pay wages to the contractor ?
-Yes and all the above questions are $NO = Employee$ Yes and all the above questions are YES = Contractor (The individual may own their own business "on the side" and
+When and where to do the work What tools or equipment to use What workers to hire or assist with the work Where to purchase the supplies and services What work must be performed by a specified individual What order or sequence to follow No = Employee Does the district already pay wages to the contractor ?
+Yes and all the above questions are NO = Employee Yes and all the above questions are YES = Contractor (The individual may own their own business "on the side" and be self-employed.

-(The individual may own their own business "on the side" and be self-employed.
 Further, the services being provided must be apart and different than their contract with the district.
 Example: teaching versus lawn service.)